Shubham070msd/Advocate/README.md

-# Advocate — Autonomous Web Resolution Agent
+# Advocate — Autonomous Consumer-Advocacy Agent

-## Problem Statement
+Theme 3: Agentic Productivity · AI-Powered Consumer Advocacy

 **Advocate** is an autonomous agent that resolves consumer issues on a user's behalf.
 A user declares a desired outcome — *"get a full refund for order #4821;